 In its Oct.
-11 issue, the Austin Business Journalprofiled Charles Barnett, Seton Healthcare Family’s executive board chair and former Seton Healthcare Family president and CEO.
+11 issue, the Austin Business Journalprofiled Charles Barnett, Ascension Ascension Seton’s executive board chair and former Ascension Seton president and CEO.
 The business weekly honored Charles last week with its Legacy Award in announcing its 2013 Best CEO Awards.
 In its story, the ABJ noted his ability to read between the lines has boosted his career in health care and inspired others.
 It also greatly contributed to plans now under way to build a new University of Texas at Austin medical school and a new Seton-funded teaching hospital.

 Photo by Nick Simonite, Austin Business Journal